Updated: December 2021

 These are of Muslim Students in Nigerian Health institutions.

 This may be bestowed on any Muslim, who has rendered service to the Medical and health profession.

-This comprises Muslims health care professionals living outside Nigeria who abides by the aims and objectives of the association.
+This comprises Muslim healthcare professionals living outside Nigeria who abide by the aims and objectives of the association.

 IMAN established various projects and special Fora in an attempt to achieve the above-stated Aims and Objectives, they include the followings: